campusrover/PupperPy/computer_vision.md

 Alternatively, if you ran the `prepare_checkpoint_and_dataset.sh` file above, you can copy the contents of the `learn_pet/ckpt` directory to `learn_custom/ckpt`

 8. Next, we need to configure the `pipeline.config` file in `learn_custom/ckpt/`.
+If you copied the `ckpt` directory from the PupperPy repo, you should only need to change the `num_classes` field below.
 The critical lines are:
    1. (line 19) `num_classes: x`
       * change whatever x is to the number of classes you want to detect (must agree with the number of classes in you pupper_label_map.pbtxt)
    2. (line 27) Make sure this line is `type: "ssd_mobilenet_v2"`